junxit/us-congress-bills-115/metadata.md

 - 2018-11-29 — Introduced in House
 - 2018-11-29 — Introduced in House
 - 2018-11-29 — Referred to the House Committee on Foreign Affairs.
+- 2018-12-11 — Considered under suspension of the rules. (consideration: CR H10075-10076)
+- 2018-12-11 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1162.
+- 2018-12-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-11 — Ms. Ros-Lehtinen moved to suspend the rules and agree to the resolution.
+- 2018-12-11 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H10075)
+- 2018-12-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H10075)